OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Object category learning and recognition

-In the case of similarity measure, since the proposed object representation describes an object as a feature vector, the dissimilarity between two feature vectors can be computed by different distance functions.
 We refer the reader to a comprehensive survey on distance/similarity measures provided by S. Cha~\cite{cha2007comprehensive}.
 After performing several cross-validation experiments, we conclude two type of distance functions including Jensen-Shannon (JS) and chi-squared ($\chi^{2}$) distances are suitable to estimate the similarity between two instances.
 Both functions are in the form of a bin-to-bin distance function.
 Although the practical results of $\chi^{2}$ and JS are almost identical, $\chi^{2}$ is computationally more efficient.
 Therefore, we use $\chi^{2}$ function to estimate the similarity of two instances.
 Mathematically, let $\operatorname{P}$ and $\operatorname{Q}$ $\in{\rm I\!R^{K}}$ be the representation of two objects:

-To assess the dissimilarity between a target object and stored instances of a certain category \textbf{C}, the minimum distance between the target object and all stored instances of the category \textbf{C} is considered as the Object-Category-Distance (OCD).
-The target object is finally classified based on the minimum OCD.
+The dissimilarity of a target object and all stored instances of all categories, $\textbf{C}_i$, is computed using Eq.~\ref{chi}.
+The target object is finally classified based on the nearest neighbor distance: